James Erb: Career

 Erb was born in La Junta, Colorado.
 After serving in the United States Army during World War II, Erb completed his undergraduate education in music at Colorado College.
 He also studied at the University of Music and Performing Arts, Vienna.
-He later earned a master's degree in voice at Indiana University and a doctorate from Harvard University.
+He later earned a master's degree in voice at Indiana University School of Music and a doctorate from Harvard University.

 He began teaching music at a junior high school in Cheyenne, Wyoming.
 Beginning in 1954 he taught music and conducted the choirs and glee clubs at the University of Richmond in Richmond, Virginia, where he taught until his retirement in 1994.
-While teaching at Richmond, he was a three-time winner of the university's Distinguished Educator Award.
+While teaching at Richmond, he won the university's Distinguished Educator Award three times.
 It was during this period that he composed his arrangement of the folk tune "Shenandoah", for a tour of Europe by the University of Richmond Choir.

-In addition to the Richmond Symphony Chorus, Erb also conducted the group Chorus of Alumni and Friends of the University of Richmond (CAFUR), which was originally associated with the University of Richmond.
+In addition to the Richmond Symphony Chorus, Erb also conducted the group Chorus of Alumni and Friends of the University of Richmond (CAFUR), originally associated with the University of Richmond.
 CAFUR's final concert was in 1994 with the singing of Rachmaninoff's Vespers.
 In 2014, he died at the age of 88 in Richmond.